-This course offers regular study blocks at the Cairns or Thursday Island campus.
+This course offers regular study blocks at the Cairns campus.
 Students are expected to attend these classes and also complete some of their studies outside of class times.
 There are 8 weeks of classroom training provided in 4 x 2 week blocks over the duration of the course.
 The total course is 644 nominal hours.
 This program is ABSTUDY approved and students who qualify are able to receive travel, accommodation and meals assistance to attend the study blocks.

 All units have a study guide and assessment tasks and these can be completed during the residential workshops and via self-paced learning.

 If you have difficulty paying the full cost of a course up front you might be eligible for a payment plan.
 This will allow you to pay for your course in instalments, rather than one upfront payment at the time of enrolment.